School of Social and Political Science

 Background

-My name is Ann-Christin Zuntz.
 I am an economic anthropologist: my research looks at the nexus of labour and different forms of migrations in global economies, particularly in the Middle East, and in the context of the Syrian conflict.
 I am also interested in rethinking research ethics for fieldworkers "beyond do no harm".
+Since 2015, I have conducted ethnographic fieldwork with refugees and migrants in Jordan, Turkey, Tunisia, Bulgaria, the UK, and Uganda, often together with refugee-led organisations.

-Between 2019 and 2022, I was a lecturer in Anthropology of Development at the University of Edinburgh.
-In 2025, I will start a permanent lectureship in Edinburgh's Social Anthropology department.
+In 2026, I will start a permanent lectureship in Anthropology of Development, also in Edinburgh's Social Anthropology department.

 Previous research

-Before my PhD, I worked with the International Organization for Migration in Geneva.
-For my doctoral studies at the University of Edinburgh, I did fourteen months of ethnographic fieldwork with Syrian refugees in Mafraq, northern Jordan, in 2016/17.
+Between 2015 and 2019, I studied for a PhD in International Development in Edinburgh's Social Anthropology department.
+For my doctoral studies, I did fourteen months of ethnographic fieldwork with Syrian refugees in Mafraq, northern Jordan, in 2016/17.
+Two articles that came out of my PhD were awarded the 2018 Contemporary Levant Prize for Best Article and the 2021 Best Article Prize of the Syrian Studies Association.
 In 2019, I conducted postdoctoral research with Syrian and Congolese youth in urban areas in Uganda and Jordan as part of a pilot study on adolescent refugees’ reproductive health.

-Since 2019, I have been involved in the University of Edinburgh's interdisciplinary OneHealth FIELD Network, conducting fieldwork together with Syrian colleagues supported by the Council for At-Risk Academics.
+Since 2019, I have been involved in the University of Edinburgh's interdisciplinary OneHealth FIELD Network, of which I am now the deputy director.
+As a principal and co-investigator on various projects, with funding from the AHRC and the Royal Society of Edinburgh, I have been conducting in-person and remote fieldwork with displaced Syrians in the Middle East together with humanitarian and cultural practitioners and academics from the Turkish non-profit cooperative Development Workshop and two Syrian-led organisations, Syrian Academic Expertise and Douzan Art & Culture.
 Learn more about my research about Syrian refugee labour in agriculture, food security and intangible cultural heritage in the Middle East here:

 Artistic outputs